collbreno/palavra-quadrada/README.md

 ## Check it!
 The beta version of the game is available to [play here](https://palavra-quadrada.web.app/)!

+## Dependencies
+### Quasar
+[Quasar](https://quasar.dev/) is the library used on this project to build the UI following the Material Guidelines.
+### Firebase
+After each game, a list with the guesses made by the player is stored on the [firestore database](https://firebase.google.com/docs/firestore).
+It's anonymous data and will be used only for statistical purposes.

 ## Project setup
 This project was develop in Vuejs using Typescript.
 The Vue's reference documentation can be found [here](https://vuejs.org/guide/quick-start.html).